Association of Anaesthetists of Great Britain and Ireland

 The Association of Anaesthetists, in full the Association of Anaesthetists of Great Britain and Ireland (AAGBI), is a professional association for anaesthetists in the United Kingdom and Ireland.

 It was founded by Dr Henry Featherstone in 1932, when GPs gave most anaesthetics in the UK and Ireland as a sideline.
 Anaesthetists were not respected by other specialists and were poorly paid.
 Surgeons provided referrals and collected and paid their fees.
 The AAGBI's negotiations before the NHS was established in 1948 ensured anaesthetists received consultant status.
 It instigated the founding of the Faculty of Anaesthetists of the Royal College of Surgeons of England (now the Royal College of Anaesthetists) in 1947 and supported the foundation of the equivalent Faculty of the Royal College of Surgeons in Ireland (now the College of Anaesthesiologists of Ireland in 1959.

-The AAGBI adopted the motto in somno securitas (safe in sleep) when it was granted the right to bear arms by King George VI in 1945.
-Patients and anaesthetists alike can be secure in the knowledge that the Association continues to protect their mutual interests.
+The AAGBI adopted the motto "in somno securitas" (safe in sleep) when it was granted the right to bear arms by King George VI in 1945.
 The AAGBI office is located in the centre of London.